pennyl67/openminted-guidelines/the_omtd-share_metadata_schema.md

 One of the characteristic features of the SHARE family of schemas[^3] is the adoption of the component-based mechanism \(Component MetaData Infrastructure, CMDI\), according to which semantically coherent elements are grouped together to form components[^4] \[Broeder et al., 2008\].
 For instance, the licensing module includes elements such as the name and URL of a licence, attribution text, copyright holders, etc. For the sake of simplification, the container elements used for this grouping will not be presented in the guidelines unless required.

-The OMTD-SHARE schema classifies elements into 3 levels of optionality:
+The OMTD-SHARE schema classifies elements into three levels of optionality:

-* _**mandatory**_: elements that are necessary for intended purposes, i.e. for discovering resources and for triggering operations between content and s/w components
+* _**mandatory**_: elements that are necessary for intended purposes, i.e. for discovering resources and for triggering operations between content and software
 * _**recommended**_: elements that can help the current or future use of the resource, or useful information that providers have not yet standardized
 * _**optional**_: all remaining information related to the lifecycle of a resource.